72 Inch Granite Vanity Top

 - If the water beads up, resealing is not necessary.

-Curing agents are available at home improvement or specialty stores.
-There is no need to reseal the entire vanity top every time.
+Curing agents are easily available at home improvement or specialty stores, and you don’t need to reseal the entire vanity top each time—only the affected areas.

 Preventing & Managing Stains, Limescale, and Residue